 First, let’s see what a data dictionary is.

 A data dictionary is a tool that helps you keep your data organized and consistent, usually represented by a spreadsheet containing entire lists of contact fields configured, connected systems, and others, carefully broken down and explained in meaning.

 When used as a reference, data dictionaries should contain all data tables used by the system to organize information, such as data from campaigns, accounts, custom data objects, and contacts.
 Leveraging the benefits of the data dictionaries, you can standardize data usage across your systems, thus providing a broader context of your data and usage for all departments.

 Moreover, these are accommodating when adding or updating system integrations, helping to eliminate errors and to provide the necessary guidance on the correct usage of new fields.
 Also, as an added benefit, it can be used as a guide for data-related questions of agencies or new teammates, saving substantial time.

 To find out other similar solutions surrounding data restructuring in the scope of improving lead generation processes at the global enterprise level, don’t hesitate to check out our Customer Success Story.
 See for yourself how data normalization plays a vital role in best-practice MarTech functionality and take a step further towards accessing Eloqua’s full marketing automation potential.

 Having an overview of the access people have to the data and assets in Eloqua is essential.
 This reason is precisely why Eloqua offers the opportunity for security groups’ creation.

 Security groups enable administrators to control users’ level of access.
 There are a few standard groups offered by Eloqua; however, you can also customize your own depending on the specific needs of your company.

-Yet, keeping track of all data accessed can be extremely challenging at such a large volume.
+Yet, keeping track of all data access can be extremely challenging at such a large volume.